SMUsamaShah/SMUsamaShah.github.io/_posts/2017-10-14-explain-git-in-simple-words.md

 Tree
 ----

-Files are stored in folders, and a folder can have many folders and files.
-Like files are always in some directory, a `tree` in git represent directories for blobs and other trees.
+Files are always stored in some directory or folder.
+Folders can can also contain more directories.
+Similarly, a `tree` in git represent directories for blobs and more trees.

 There is always a tree on root, pointing to the tree wich contains stuff.